Greg Matthews: Australia vs England 1986–87

 He only played one game in the Benson and Hedges One Day Challenge.
 With The Ashes out of reach the selectors dropped David Boon and Craig McDermott for the Fifth Test, and made Matthews 12th man.
 The test was won thanks to the debutant spinner Peter Taylor and Peter Sleep.

 Matthews did keep his place in the Australian one day squad.
 Highlights of the summer included 3–32 against the West Indies, 2–24 against England and 3–27 against England.
 Allan Border made a point of praising Matthews for his bowling in the one day matches at the end of the summer.

 This ensured Matthew's selection on another short tour to Sharjah to play one day games against India, England and Pakistan.
 He and Peter Taylor would be the spinners.
 Matthews ended the Australian summer with a century for NSW against Victoria.

 Around this time Matthews revealed he turned down two approaches to tour South Africa despite being offered $200,000 because "I didn't think $200,000 would make me happy and I had other things in life to do."
-He defended his former teammates who had decided to go and opposed the sporting boycott:
+He defended his former teammates who had decided to go and opposed the sporting boycott.

-When I'm in Sharjah (United Arab Emirates), I don't put up my hand and say, 'Well, why aren't you girls allowed to walk around like Western Europeans'—because that's the way it is in their country.
-I'm sure a lot of women there don't like it but I don't see people jumping up and down.